-In Support is made possible with support from Lambent Foundation Fund of Tides Foundation, Cowles Charitable Trust, Joseph and Joan Cullman Foundation for the Arts; and in part by public funds from New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.
+In Support is made possible with support from Sotheby’s, Lambent Foundation Fund of Tides Foundation, Cowles Charitable Trust, Joseph and Joan Cullman Foundation for the Arts; and in part by public funds from New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of the Governor and the New York State Legislature.

 Season programming is made possible in part with support from The Kitchen’s Board of Directors and The Kitchen Leadership Fund.

 The Kitchen’s building at 512 West 19th Street is a wheelchair accessible location with ramp and elevator access to its three floors.
 Given the nature of the exhibition and its themes, parts of In Support are installed in spaces that only are accessible by stairway.
 For visitors interested in experiencing those parts of the presentation via remote access, images and video documentation where available can be provided by making a request to firstname.lastname@example.org.